freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/registration-of-new-users.md

   assert.match(
     data,
     /register[^]*post[^]*findOne[^]*username:( |)req.body.username/gi,
-    'You should have a route accepted a post request on register that querys the db with findone and the query being username: req.body.username'
+    'You should have a route that accepts a POST request on /register that queries the db with findOne and the query being username: req.body.username'
   );
 }
 ```